COSMOS-CTC-Cambridge/damtp-research-programming/modules/practices.md

 sed --in-place 's/has initially/now has/' my_file.txt
-echo 'We also now have another file here' > my_second_file.txt git add my_second_file.txt git commit --all --message='Added my_second_file.txt '\
-  'and edited my_file.txt to reflect the current state'
+echo 'We also now have another file here' > my_second_file.txt git add my_second_file.txt git commit --all --message='Added my_second_file.txt and edited my_file.txt to reflect the current state'
 ```

 -   create the new `MyBranch` branch and switch to it